QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 mode is experimental and may not work in all the cases.
 It is ignored for non-HVM qubes.

+skip-update
+^^^^^^^^^^^

+Set this to `1` to exclude TemplateVM or StandaloneVM from update checks and updating.

+prohibit-start
+^^^^^^^^^^^^^^

+Prevent qube from being started accidentally (e.g. via qrexec).
+For example for known compromised qubes, awating some forensic analysis; templates user really need to keep in the original, unmodified state; qubes  user want to re-configure and need not automatically started but the qube is a target of frequent qrexec calls.
+Feature value could contain the rationale for the start ban.

 End user specific features
 --------------------------